zacharyzusin/theorem-proving-research/deepseek_prover_eval/README.md

 - **Pass@1**: Solved on first attempt
 - **Pass@8**: Solved within 8 attempts
-- **Pass@32**: Solved within 32 attempts
+- **Pass@N**: Solved within N attempts (where N = `NUM_SAMPLES` from config, default: 8)

-Results are printed at the end of evaluation.
+Results are saved to JSON files in the `metrics/` subdirectory and printed at the end of evaluation.
+Each problem's detailed results (all attempts, errors, timing) are saved to individual JSON files in the `proofs/` subdirectory.

 ## Safety Features